 Minimize your exposure.
 Caution is the watchword here.
 If you get a call or an email asking you to authenticate sensitive information, hang up or hit delete, go online to find the correct contact information for the organization that called, and call them back directly.
 Bear in mind there is one big trade-off when you use social media and do what most folks do—over-share life events: strangers can glean a great deal about you.
 Protect your passwords, make them long and strong, properly store documents that can be used to hijack your identity, and seriously consider freezing your credit, which prevents creditors from accessing your credit reports.

 Monitor your accounts.
 Keep track of your credit score, as a sudden drop may indicate identity theft.
-(You can view two of your credit scores, updated each month, for free on Credit.com.)
+(You can view two of your credit scores, updated every 14 days, for free on Credit.com.)
 Check in on major accounts daily.
 If that’s too much work, sign up for free transaction alerts from financial services institutions and credit card companies.
 You might also want to consider subscribing to a credit and identity monitoring program.
 Don’t just do this for yourself, do it for your children as well, since synthetic identity theft scammers often target their Social Security numbers.